Samsung T7 Shield portable SSD review: Ultra-fast and built to last

 Design

 The Samsung T7 Shield is a USB 10Gbps enclosure with an NVMe SSD inside.
 We're a bit surprised the latest version didn't opt for 20Gbps USB, though admittedly, such ports are pretty rare and will remain so until full USB4 implementations become the norm.
-The T7 Shield is available in 1TB and 2TB capacities for $160 and $290 respectively, and you can buy them with blue, beige, or black silicone-like protective coverings.
+The T7 Shield is available in 1TB and 2TB capacities for US$160 (AU$222) and US$290 (AU$403) respectively, and you can buy them with blue, beige, or black silicone-like protective coverings.

 The drive measures 3.5-inches long by 2.3-inches wide by 0.5-inches thick, and weighs just under four ounces.
 That's a little heavier than the T7 Touch, but wrapped in a silicone protective sleeve, it's hardly surprising.